 Andrew R Wilson of the U.S. Naval War College, breaks the text of the Sun Tzu into 4 parts:

-Chapter 1 deals with the critical calculations necessary for engaging in war.
+Chapter 1: Deals with the critical calculations necessary for engaging in war.

-Chapter 2 deals with identifying the costs and dangers of war.
+Chapter 2: Deals with identifying the costs and dangers of war.

-Chapters 3-12 deal with the ideal skill of a commander (a how-to portion).
+Chapters 3-12: Deal with the ideal skill of a commander (a how-to portion).

-Chapter 13 deals with the use of spies/intelligence gathering (foreign and domestic).
+Chapter 13: Deals with the use of spies/intelligence gathering (foreign and domestic).

 Interestingly, it is intelligence gathering that makes possible the entirety of the preceding chapters, since the idea of acting in the best way requires knowledge of the various aspects of the enemy – which must be ferreted out, and without which even the best strategic mind is confined to guesswork.

-As we make our way through the text, we will concentrate on those portions that seem to be the most functionally relevant to CS/CTI, and will provide markers on the crucial intersection points between the two.
+As we make our way through the text, we will concentrate on those portions that seem to be the most functionally relevant to InfoSec/CTI, and will provide markers on the crucial intersection points between the two.